marcorichetta/talks/slidev/slides.md

 </v-clicks>

 <!--
-This is also important because of other reasons:
+This is also useful because of other reasons:

 <v-clicks>

-- **New Python Users**: The tutorials provide a structured path to learn Python.
+- **New Python Users**: can benefit from an official structured path to learn Python.
-- **Educators and Newcomers**: Programming is being taught at an increasingly younger age.
-Being able to teach Python to young people in their native language is a big plus.
+- **Educators and Newcomers**: Programming is being taught at younger ages.
+Being able to teach it to young people in their native language is a big plus.
-- **Contributing to Open Source**: This is not directly on translation, but it's a great way to get started in open source.
+- **Contributing to Open Source**:  It's a great way to get started in open source.
-- **Other Contributors**: I took a lot of inspiration from the 🇵🇹 translation to find more apropiate terms
+- **Other Contributors**: I took a lot of inspiration from the 🇵🇹 translation when helping on the 🇪🇸 one
 </v-clicks>
 -->